If you’re one of the 100 million Americans trying to lose weight, here’s a hot tip: Don’t go on a diet.

 Why Dieting Is Not the Answer

 For weight loss to succeed, says author and holistic health guru Deepak Chopra, it needs to be satisfying.
-“If you bring the body’s hunger signals back into balance, your impulse to eat becomes your ally instead of your enemy," he writes in his latest book, What Are You Hungry For?, which will be the basis of a PBS special in December (check local listings).
+“If you bring the body’s hunger signals back into balance, your impulse to eat becomes your ally instead of your enemy,” he writes in his book, What Are You Hungry For?.

 “Dieting involves the wrong kind of motivation, which is why it rarely leads to the desired goal,” he notes.